jordan-benjamin/buf/README.rst

 Version History
 ***************

+- 1.0.0a11: Fixing README format.
-- 1.0.0a10: Deleting old buf/library directory (since library files are now stored outside the package), \
-updating README to describe new changes.
+- 1.0.0a10: Deleting old buf/library directory (since library files are now stored outside the package), updating README to describe new changes.
 - 1.0.0a9: Chemical/recipe libraries no longer reset when upgrading the package.
-To those using older version of buf \
-who want to keep their libraries before upgrading, the library files can be accessed in the buf/libraries directory.
+To those using older version of buf who want to keep their libraries before upgrading, the library files can be accessed in the buf/libraries directory.
 - 1.0.0a8: Bug fixes.
 - 1.0.0a7: Improved documentation.
 - 1.0.0a6: First release to PyPI proper.